Searching from Area to Point: A Hierarchical Framework for Semantic-Geometric Combined Feature Matching: Results

 \subsection{Relative Pose Estimation}

-Accurate matches do not necessarily lead to accurate geometry, where point distribution is also important.
-Thus we next evaluate our method for relative pose estimation.
+Accurate point matches do not necessarily lead to accurate geometry, as point distribution is also important.
+Thus we evaluate our method for relative pose estimation.
 The dataset used in our evaluation comprises both indoor and outdoor scenes.
 Specifically, we employ ScanNet and Matterport3D for indoor scenes.
 We sample $2\!\times\!1500$ image pairs from ScanNet (FD@5/10) and 500 image pairs from MatterPort3D to construct three difficulties.
 We also investigate the influence of different semantic inputs.
-Additionally, we compare our method with more SOTA methods \cite{pats,OANet,SGMNet,matchformer,DRC-Net,MKPC,dkm} on the standard ScanNet-1500 benchmark \cite{superglue}, using {SEEM-L} to obtain the semantic segmentation results. {Due to the \textit{static world assumption}~\cite{SLAMSurvey,COLMAP} in our downstream tasks, we utilized three sequences in the KITTI360 dataset (Seq.
-00, 03 and 05) with few moving objects, like pedestrians, for pose estimation estimation.
-In these sequences, we showcase the improvement achieved by our method across four baselines, using the semantic prior from both ground truth and {SEEM-L} results.
-For YFCC100M~\cite{yfcc100m} dataset, we follow the previous work~\cite{superglue,sceneFM} to construct pose estimation evaluation with 4k image pairs.
+Additionally, we compare our method with more SOTA methods \cite{pats,OANet,MKPC} on the standard ScanNet1500 benchmark \cite{superglue}, using {SEEM-L} to obtain the semantic segmentation results.
+For outdoor scenes, we use the KITTI360~\cite{KITTI} and YFCC100M~\cite{yfcc100m} dataset. {Due to the \textit{static world assumption}~\cite{SLAMSurvey,COLMAP} in downstream tasks, we utilized three sequences in the KITTI360 dataset (Seq.
+00, 03 and 05) with few moving objects, \eg pedestrians, for pose estimation estimation.
+In these sequences, we showcase the improvement achieved by our method across five baselines, using the semantic prior from both ground truth and {SEEM-L} results.
+For YFCC100M dataset, we follow the previous work~\cite{superglue} to construct pose estimation evaluation with 4k image pairs.
 We also use SEEM-L and SEEM-T to obtain semantic prior of this dataset for our method.}

-\textit{1) Evaluation protocol.} Following \cite{loftr,superglue}, we report the pose estimation AUC.
-The camera pose is recovered by solving the essential matrix with RANSAC. {Correspondences are uniformly sampled from the image, with a maximum number of 500.} For ScanNet, KITTI360 and YFCC100M dataset, we report the pose AUC$@5^{\circ}/10^{\circ}/20^{\circ}$.
+\textit{1) Evaluation protocol.} Following \cite{loftr}, we report the pose estimation AUC, which reveals the proportion of correct pose estimation among all estimations.
+The camera pose is recovered by solving the essential matrix with RANSAC. {Correspondences are uniformly sampled from the image, with a maximum number of 500.} SGAM is also combined with three kinds of point matchers to demonstrate the advantages adopting the proposed search space.
+We replace COTR with DKM~\cite{dkm} as the proxy of dense methods, due to its impressive performance.
+For ScanNet, KITTI360 and YFCC100M dataset, we report the pose AUC$@5^{\circ}/10^{\circ}/20^{\circ}$.
 As pose estimation is hard in MatterPort3D, we report the pose AUC$@10^{\circ}/20^{\circ}/30^{\circ}$.
-The comparison methods includes those in point matching experiments and other recent SOTA methods~\cite{sceneFM,MKPC}.